 L. ‘Salmon Twinkle’

 Salmon Twinkle is an adorable decorative flower featuring creamy yellow flowers with salmon pink petal midribs and tips.
 The down-facing blooms have recurved petals that create a dramatic look on the plant.
-Adorned with tall leafy stems, this plant will make a wonderful garden feature, solitary or in mass.
+Adorned with tall leafy stems, these types of lilies will make a wonderful garden feature, solitary or in mass.

 This Asiatic lily is tall and slender with narrow green leaves covering the glossy deep green stalks.
 The flowers are big with six saturated yellow petals covered in reddish brown spots.
 The flower appears bleeding as fading red runs through the midrib of each petal blushing their tips.
-Flowers bloom best under full sun conditions.
+These types of lilies bloom best under full sun conditions.

 L. ‘Tibetan Snow’

 As the name suggests, Tibetan Snow bears a raceme of white flowers with creamy yellow color running along the underside of the petal midribs.
 They start blooming in early June and the abundant pendant-like blooms are such a sight.
-Flowers do not have pollen and like many lily hybrids, the plant can be reproduced by division.
+Flowers do not have pollen and like many lily hybrids, these types of lilies can be reproduced by division.

 L. ‘Tiny Todd’